-If a severe non-haematological adverse reaction develops with Imatinib use, treatment must be withheld until the event has resolved.
+If a severe non-haematological adverse reaction develops with imatinib use, treatment must be withheld until the event has resolved.
 Thereafter, treatment can be resumed as appropriate depending on the initial severity of the event.

-If elevations in bilirubin > 3 x institutional upper limit of normal (IULN) or in liver transaminases > 5 x IULN occur, Imatinib should be withheld until bilirubin levels have returned to < 1.5 x IULN and transaminase levels to < 2.5 x IULN.
-Treatment with Imatinib film coated tablets may then be continued at a reduced daily dose.
-In adults the dose should be reduced from 400 to 300 mg or from 600 to 400 mg, or from 800 mg to 600 mg, and in children from 340 to 260 mg/m2/day.
+If elevations in bilirubin >3 x institutional upper limit of normal (IULN) or in liver transaminases >5 x IULN occur, imatinib should be withheld until bilirubin levels have returned to <1.5 x IULN and transaminase levels to <2.5 x IULN.
+Treatment with imatinib may then be continued at a reduced daily dose.
+In adults the dose should be reduced from 400 to 300 mg or from 600 to 400 mg, or from 800 to 600 mg, and in children from 340 to 260 mg/m2/day.